 According to one worker I spoke to at the Lundberg Studios during a visit, decades ago, glass remnants of each day's production was dumped into the stream that ran past the studio which, in turn, made its way into the Pacific Ocean.
-It is called end-of-day glass like its counterpart in Northern England.
+It is called end-of-day glass - same way end-of-day glass was created in Northern England.
 Decades later, it is the source of the magnificent sea glass washing up on one particular beach in Santa Cruz, California.

 Now, I do not collect my own Santa Cruz sea glass.
 It is not for the faint of heart.
 The waves are known to be fierce.
 It does not wash ashore often.
-Mostly, to find it, you need to stand in the surf and dig for it.
-I have heard of a collector breaking a leg doing so.
-I have a chronic ankle issue.
-As much as I am aching to get in those waters myself, I leave it to someone more capable of handling the strong surf.
 So, I purchase pieces from a well-known Santa Cruz sea glass hunter in my circle of colleagues.
 This lovely piece is one of many that I will be creating and listing in the coming months.

 I would be happy to provide you with a written record of where this lovely sea glass was found as well as any possible "past lives" upon request.
 Remember, you are purchasing not only an object of beauty, but a piece of history as well.

 Like all of my jewelry, this necklace comes beautifully-boxed with pretty ribbon - ready for gift-giving!